Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Rentals, library integration, and offline reading options meet diverse needs across income levels and regions.

-• Multilingual support and on-demand translations open Kobo to a wider global audience.
+• Multilingual support and on-demand translations open Kobo to a wider international audience.

 • Beyond-the-Book Experiences